-24 Jun Dyslexia Case Study Presented at Kennesaw State University
+24 Jun Dyslexia Help: Case Study Presented at Kennesaw State University

 The purpose of this study is to evaluate the Edublox Learning Program and determine its effectiveness on ADD and dyslexic students.